December 20

 Amber pages

-George Edward Moore, Analytic philosopher, born today in 1873
+George Edward (G.E; he hated both names and never used them) Moore (Bill to his wife), Analytic philosopher, born today in 1873

-Wilfred Owen, pro patria mori - one week, just one bloody week, before the armistice - today in 1918
+Wilfred Edward Salter Owen, pro patria mori - one week, just one bloody week, before the armistice - today in 1918

 The entrance to King Tut's tomb, discovered, finally, after decades of searching, by Howard Carter, today in 1922.